KM-RoBoTa/KMR_dxl/docs/markdown_sources/use.md

 ## Note: multiturn reset
 The public method KMR::dxl::BaseRobot::resetMultiturnMotors resets the motors flagged as in need of a reset.
 It is inherited by the Robot class, and needs to be called only if the project contains multiturn motors.

 It is up to the user where they want to call it.
-A good idea is to call it at the start of each control loop, before reading the sensor values. \n
+A good idea is to call it at the start of each control loop, before reading the sensor values. <br />
 If wished, one can also add it for example at the end of the writing functions.

 > **Warning** <br>